 The Role of Man

 Before we jump in I just want to say that even though we are looking at how the roles of men and women function within the family, specifically as husband and wife…That does not mean this is irrelevant to single men and women.
 These things do not transfer to every other situation/relationship one for one, but the principles are to be known and upheld.
 The differences between husbands and wives is directly related to their male and femaleness.
 We would never say that Jesus or Paul did not meet up to the full measure of a man because they were unmarried.
 We will be getting to some great teaching on biblical singleness in a few weeks that will be more specific on what it means to be a single man or woman of God.
 I just wanted to make it clear that we, nor the Bible are elevating marriage to be the defining component of what it means to be a man or a woman.
-And at the same time, the Bible does teach us that God has created marriage for a specific purpose, and that the differing roles of men and women lived out in the context of the marriage covenant are meant to reflect the faithful, covenantal love Christ has for His church.
+And at the same time, the Bible does teach us that God has created marriage for a specific purpose, and that the differing roles of men and women lived out in the context of the marriage covenant are meant to reflect the faithful, covenantal love of Christ and His church.
 So we all, married and single, need to have a right view and understanding of male and female roles in marriage.

 Let’s start with the role of man.